techiediaries/techiediaries/_posts/2020/angular-10/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 ---
 layout: post
-title: "Angular 9/8 Tutorial By Example: REST CRUD APIs & HTTP GET Requests with HttpClient"
+title: "Angular 9/10 Tutorial By Example: REST CRUD APIs & HTTP GET Requests with HttpClient"
 image: "images/content/angular-by-example-httpclient-get.png"
-excerpt: "In this Angular 9 tutorial, we'll learn to build an Angular 9 example application going through all the required steps from creating/simulating a REST API, scaffolding a new project, setting up the essential APIs, and finally building and deploying your final application to the cloud"
+excerpt: "In this Angular 9/10 tutorial, we'll learn to build an Angular 9 example application going through all the required steps from creating/simulating a REST API, scaffolding a new project, setting up the essential APIs, and finally building and deploying your final application to the cloud"
-date: 2020-01-25
+date: 2020-04-17
 categories: angular
-tags : [angular, angular8, angular9, angular-9-ngfor-examples, angular-9-ngif-examples, angular-9-httpclient-examples, angular-9-router-examples, angular-9-material-examples, angular-9-tutorials ]
+tags : [angular, angular-10, angular-9, angular-9-tutorials ]
 ---

-In this Angular 9 tutorial, we'll learn to build an Angular 9 Ajax CRUD example application going through all the required steps from creating/simulating a REST API, scaffolding a new project, setting up the essential APIs, and finally building and deploying your final application to the cloud.
+In this Angular 9/10 tutorial, we'll learn to build an Angular 9/10 Ajax CRUD example application going through all the required steps from creating/simulating a REST API, scaffolding a new project, setting up the essential APIs, and finally building and deploying your final application to the cloud.

- ## What We'll Learn in this Angular 9 Tutorial?
+ ## What We'll Learn in this Angular 9/10 Tutorial?

-- We'll learn by example how to send GET requests with URL query strings and parameters and process HTTP responses from REST API servers in your Angular 9/8 application using `Httplient` for fetching and consuming JSON data, how to do error handling for HTTP errors using the RxJS `throwError()` and `catchError()` operators, how to retry failed HTTP requests in poor network connections and cancel pending requests using the RxJS `retry()` and `takeUntil()` operators, and finally how to deploy the application to Firebase hosting using the latest Angular 8.3+ features.
+- We'll learn by example how to send GET requests with URL query strings and parameters and process HTTP responses from REST API servers in your Angular 9/10 application using `Httplient` for fetching and consuming JSON data, how to do error handling for HTTP errors using the RxJS `throwError()` and `catchError()` operators, how to retry failed HTTP requests in poor network connections and cancel pending requests using the RxJS `retry()` and `takeUntil()` operators, and finally how to deploy the application to Firebase hosting using the latest Angular 8.3+ features.
 - We'll also see how to use Angular services and RxJS Observables, and learn how to set up Angular Material in our project and style the UI with Material Design components.
-- We'll see how to use the new `ng deploy` feature in Angular 8.3+ to easily deploy your Angular 9 application from the command-line to Firebase hosting.
+- We'll see how to use the new `ng deploy` feature in Angular 8.3+ to easily deploy your Angular 9/10 application from the command-line to Firebase hosting.

+> At the time of this update, [Angular 10 beta is released with new features and fixes](https://www.techiediaries.com/angular/angular-10-new-features/) and the final release is due soon.

-Angular 9 is finally released, and comes with various [new features](https://www.techiediaries.com/angular-features/) and improvements particularly the new Ivy renderer.
+Angular 9 is released, and comes with various [new features](https://www.techiediaries.com/angular-features/) and improvements particularly the new Ivy renderer.

 > **Note**: Please note that we are using HttpClient which is an improved version of the HTTP Client API, available starting from Angular version [4.3.0-rc.0](https://github.com/angular/angular/blob/master/CHANGELOG.md#430-rc0-2017-07-08).
 The old HTTP client is not available in Angular 9.